hugoroy/blog/google-talk-discontinued-will-google-keep-its-promise-and-give-xmpp-users-a-way-out.md

 As you may have seen, Google announced at their Google I/O conference that they were discontinuing their XMPP service, Google Talk.
-It's very unfortunate, because XMPP is the most deployed open standard for instant messenging.
+It's very unfortunate, because XMPP is the most deployed open standard for instant messaging.
 It gave Google users the ability to communicate instantly with anyone using an XMPP federated service (like [FSFE's fellows XMPP server](https://wiki.fsfe.org/XMPP)).
 [Even Microsoft](http://windowspbx.blogspot.fr/2013/05/hangouts-wont-hangout-with-other.html)